 - 1. People within a thriving organisation with thriving individuals being engaged, healthy, developed professionally, and appropriately rewarded. - 2.
-Through outstanding Academy improvement across all phase, stages and ages evidence-based practice. - 3.
+Through outstanding Academy improvement across all phases, stages and ages through evidence-based practice. - 3.
 Trust Growth to positively impact life chances and outcomes for more children. - 4.
 Robust governance at Trust and academy levels providing strategic oversite and accountability. - 5.
 Robust finance management, insightful transparent financial reporting, driving value for money through rigorous procurement and monitoring of our goods and services. - 6.
-Improved and aligned IT infrastructure fit for the future. - 7.
-Through increasing our influence and impact via exciting and engaging networks and partnerships maximising stakeholder engagement.
+Improved and aligned IT infrastructure fit for the future, that supports pupil learning. - 7.
+Through increasing our influence and impact via exciting and engaging networks and partnerships, maximising stakeholder engagement.